Vietnam Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi

 Vietnamese Yogurt Coffee

-Thanh knows how to organize a great coffee tour.
-It became apparent that it’s important to set up the tasting order for a coffee tasting to obtaining the maximum benefit of enjoying each stop.
+Thanh knows how to organize a great Vietnam coffee tour.
+It became apparent that it’s important to set up the order of the tastings.
+This way we can get the maximum benefit of enjoying each coffee shop stop.
 If you know about wine tastings, it’s proper to begin with white wine before going to a more robust red wine.
 Its different with coffee, but there is still an order to it and our hostess Thanh set up our tour for us to enjoy coffee the best way.
 The yogurt in the coffee was a welcome treat!
-The coffee had some sweet, and a little Sour and Bitter taste.
-If you like coffee and you like yogurt, you will become a Vietnamese coffee lover.
+Our Vietnam coffee had some sweet, and a little Sour and Bitter taste.
+If you like coffee and you like yogurt, you will become a Vietnam coffee lover.

 Now it was time for a great treat on our Vietnamese Coffee Tour, Coconut ice cream coffee!
 This combination is hard to beat on a warm day, or any time of day at that matter.
 Coconut Ice cream and coffee was to be our dessert, because it was our last coffee tasting of the day.
 Sweet, cold yet with that distinctive robust coffee bean flavor.
 Thanh knows how to host these tours!